-A well-selected representative should be able to provide their U.S. supplier or manufacturer with information about procurement plans as well as the status of their defense bids.
+A well-selected agent or representative should be able to provide their U.S. supplier or manufacturer with information about procurement plans as well as the status of their defense bids.
 Since the state of ROK’s defense community is highly mature, U.S. defense suppliers should only consider this market if they have a proven track record in the U.S. and/or in other Tier I countries.

 Companies seeking to supply their products or systems to the ROK military are required to register with DAPA.
 For more information on the registration and bidding process, please refer to DAPA’s website.

 U.S. companies bidding on Government tenders may also qualify for U.S. Government advocacy.
 A unit of the U.S. Commerce Department’s International Trade Administration, the Advocacy Center coordinates U.S. Government interagency advocacy efforts on behalf of U.S. exporters bidding on public sector contracts with international governments and government agencies.
 The Advocacy Center works closely with our network of the U.S. Commercial Service worldwide and inter-agency partners to ensure that exporters of U.S. products and services have the best possible chance of winning government contracts.
 Advocacy assistance can take many forms but often involves the U.S. Embassy or other U.S. Government agencies expressing support for the U.S. bidders directly to the foreign government.
 Consult Advocacy for Foreign Government Contracts for additional information.